Before Day One

 - Include important details for the first few days such as where to report, what time you expect them, etc.

-- If your new employee’s first day is a Monday, remind them to attend the Weekly Orientation Breakfast first.
+- If your new employee’s first day is a Monday, remind them to attend the New Employment Orientation first.

 - Consider a phone call to tell the employee whether they should bring lunch on their first day, about the departmental dress code, and whether they will have any meetings or required trainings on their first day.
 Your employee will value personal interaction with you.